ProjectPartnersManagement/document-hash/README.md

 ![Screenshot of the Document Hash Blockchain Application](https://github.com/ProjectPartnersManagement/document-hash/raw/master/readme-src/screenshot-first-page.png "Screenshot of the first page")

 ## Blockchain Services
 If you like this case and need assistance thinking of how the Blockchain can transform your enterprise, visit our website at https://blockchain.project-partners.de.
+The website is German but we're used to working with international clients.

 ## License
 The Document Hash Project is [MIT licensed](https://github.com/ProjectPartnersManagement/document-hash/blob/master/LICENSE).